 I’ve since been using this stuff regularly, and I’m so happy I got the chance to try it.
-Exfoliating your scalp isn’t something that’s wildly discussed, or something you’d really even consider.
+Exfoliating your scalp isn’t something that’s widely discussed, or something you’d really even consider.
 However, it really made a world of difference to my hair.
 Now that I’ve tried it, it’s safe to say I’ll never go back.
 Just for my newfound volume alone, I’m sold on scalp exfoliating for life.

 Dandruff and residue getting you down?
 Check out Ouai’s Scalp And Body Scrub on their website or at Sephora!

 I hope you all have a fantastic final week of 2019, and here’s to good vibes for 2020!